0049 941 / 56 76 460

 Festa di Sant'Agata

-Festival in honor of Catania’s patron saint Saint Agatha (here: in the Cathedral square of Catania).
-The Festa di Sant'Agata at Catania is one of the most important religious festivals on Sicily.
+Festival in honor Saint Agatha, Catania’s patron saint (here: in the Cathedral square of Catania).
+The Festa di Sant'Agata at Catania is one of the most important religious festivals on the island.

-During the three-day procession, men carry the saint’s statue through the streets; they do not sleep and they take only short breaks for eating and drinking to keep up their strength.
+During the three-day procession, men carry the statue of Sant'Agata through the streets; they do not sleep and they take only short breaks for eating and drinking to keep up their strength.

 March